-Self Test Description Mandatory power-up tests performed at power-up and on demand: Cryptographic Algorithm Known Answer Tests Each cryptographic function, performed by the Encryptor, is tested using a "known answer" test to verify the operation of the function.
-Algorithms tested: AES, HMAC, SHS (SHA-1, SHA-256, SHA-512), Triple-DES, RNG, RSA Firmware The binary image(s) of the Encryptor's firmware includes a 160-bit error detection code (EDC) that allows the Encryptor to verify the integrity of the firmware.
+Self-Test Description Mandatory power-up tests performed at power-up and on demand: Cryptographic Algorithm Known Answer Tests Each cryptographic function, performed by the encryptor, is tested using a "known answer" test to verify the operation of the function.
+Algorithms tested AES (e/d), HMAC-SHA-1, HMAC-SHA-256, SHA-1, SHA-256, Triple-DES (e/d), DRBG, RSA (sign/verify) Firmware The binary image(s) of the encryptor's firmware includes a 160-bit error detection code (EDC) that allows the encryptor to verify the integrity of the firmware.
 The EDC is calculated for the image(s) and compared with the known value(s), using a SHA hash, to confirm the integrity of the module.
 Bypass The Connection Action Table (CAT) contains settings for bypass mode (configured administratively).
 Each time the CAT is changed, the system generates a checksum and stores it as a parameter.
 On booting, the system calculates a fresh checksum and compares it to the stored value to assure that the CAT rules have not changed or been corrupted.
 If the values do not match, the encryptor determines an error exists within the CAT.
 The encryptor sets an alarm and does not pass data (encrypted or unencrypted) to any connection.
 To manually confirm the bypass configuration, review the settings in the CAT.
 This may be accomplished with the SMC application or via the console at the encryptor.
 With SMC, log into the management application and select the target encryptor from the Device table.
 Review device status on the Status tab or configure specific connection settings on the Security tab.
 Refer to the SMC documentation for details.
 At the encryptor, log into the console and use the sessions command (SONET) or the tunnels command (Ethernet).
-Refer to the device for details.
-Cı ritical Functions tests performed at power-up: Configuration Memory A test to verify the configuration memory integrity.
+Refer to the User's Guide for details.
+C ritical Functions tests performed at power-up: Configuration Memory A test to verify the configuration memory integrity.
 An error detection formula is calculated on all configuration memory and compared against the expected value (EDC), which is also stored in the configuration memory.
 If failed, the unit attempts to correct the EDC and report the failure.
 Real Time Clock The real time clock is tested for valid time and date.
 If this test fails, the time/date is set to 01-Jan-2000 at 00:00.
 Battery The battery is tested to determine if it is critically low.
 This test is guaranteed to fail prior to the battery voltage falling below the minimum specified data retention voltage for the associated battery-backed components.
 If this test should fail, the battery low alarm condition will be on.
 The unit will continue to operate after taking whatever precautions are necessary to guarantee correct operation.
 General Purpose Memory A destructive test verifies that the general purpose memory (RAM) is properly operating, e.g., all legal addresses may be written to and read from, and that no address lines are open or shorted.
-Tamper Memory Tamper memory is examined for evidence of Tamper.